storesafe/cordova-sqlite-evcore-extbuild-free/README.md

   - Truncation issue with UNICODE `\u0000` character (same as `\0`) ref: [litehelpers/Cordova-sqlite-evcore-extbuild-free#27](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free/issues/27)
   - No background processing
   - INCORRECT error code (0) and INCONSISTENT error message (missing actual error info) in error callbacks ref: [litehelpers/Cordova-sqlite-storage#539](https://github.com/litehelpers/Cordova-sqlite-storage/issues/539)
-  - Not possible to read BLOB column values
+  - Not possible to SELECT BLOB column values directly (TBD recommended solution is to use HEX function to retrieve the data, working consistently across all platforms as well as (WebKit) Web SQL implementation; BASE64 function is also offered by cordova-sqlite-ext and cordova-sqlite-evcore-extbuild-free plugin versions)
   - Windows platform version uses `UTF-16le` internal database encoding while the other platform versions use `UTF-8` internal encoding. (`UTF-8` internal encoding is preferred ref: [litehelpers/Cordova-sqlite-storage#652](https://github.com/litehelpers/Cordova-sqlite-storage/issues/652))
 - The macOS platform version ("osx" platform) is not tested in a release build and should be considered pre-alpha.
 - Android versions supported: 2.3.3 - 7.1.1 (API level 10 - 25), depending on Cordova version ref: <https://cordova.apache.org/docs/en/latest/guide/platforms/android/>